Skip to main content

 Exporting with Variants

-# Export STEP model for the EU variant
+# 3D STEP model

-# Export SVG for documentation
+# SVG / PDF for documentation

 Importing Altium Variants